 Changes in Total Pension Liability

-The total pension liability as of June 30, 2019 was \$1,584.
+The total pension liability was determined by an actuarial valuation as of June 30, 2018.
+The total pension liability as of June 30, 2020 was \$1,462.
 The changes in the liability during the fiscal year are as follows: